 National and International Center for Research on Higher Education

 Since its establishment, RIHE has provided both a focus and a forum for research on higher education in Japan.
-As of April 2016 the Institute has ten academic staff members: six professors, three associate professors, and one research fellow.
+As of April 2019 the Institute has nine academic staff members: four professors, three associate professors, one specially appointed professor, and one lecturer.
 The post of visiting professor was established in 1996 to which non-Japanese researchers are appointed.
 In addition to the full-time researchers at RIHE, over 550 associate researchers from inside/outside Hiroshima University are actively linked with the Institute.
 Its annual study meeting, which was initiated in 1972, attracts not only the associate researchers but also other researchers and administrators from different parts of Japan every year.
 In 2002, RIHE was designated as one of Hiroshima University’s four Advanced Research Institutes.
 Within the University, it serves as the center for the study and analysis of institutional reforms and development.

 RIHE is also extensively engaged in diverse international activities.
 Major international conferences, in collaboration with OECD, UNESCO, Eight-Nation Education Research Project, and the Changing Academic Profession Project (CAP) have been held.
 RIHE acted as the coordinating agency for the Eight-Nation International Survey of Higher Education.
 Other current international projects include collaborative studies with centers for higher education research in Australia, China, the Netherlands, the United Kingdom, and the United States.
 RIHE’s research reports, books and journals are published in both Japanese and English.

 As official recognition its long-standing efforts, RIHE was selected by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) as a member of the 21st Century COE Program in 2002-2007.
 Furthermore, we have been funded by MEXT to continue the strategic research project on university reform for the 21st century (2008- ).